-United Service, is the Institute’s highly-respected professional journal.
-It is published quarterly – in March, June, September and December – both in hard copy and on-line [on this website and on RMIT Informit Collections at www.informit.com.au; and on EBSCO Publishing online platforms globally].
+United Service, is the Institute's highly-respected professional journal.
+It is published quarterly – in March, June, September and December - on-line [on this website; on RMIT Informit Collections at www.informit.com.au; and on EBSCO Publishing online platforms globally].

 It was originally published annually as the Journal and Proceedings of the United Service Institution of New South Wales beginning in 1890, but publication was suspended during the two world wars.
 It has been published continuously in its current form since 1947.